-[16.2.18.11 NMAC Rp, 16.2.18.10 NMAC, 6/16/2015] - 16.2.18.12 BASIC INJECTION THERAPY EDUCATIONAL COURSE APPROVAL: The board shall approve a basic injection therapy educational course after the educational course provider submits to the board: - A. a completed application; - B. the payment of the application fee for expanded practice educational course approval specified in 16.2.10 NMAC; - C. documentation of having complied with all educational course approval general requirements defined in 16.2.18.8 NMAC; - D. documentation demonstrating that it will provide the educational course general curriculum defined in 16.2.18.11 NMAC; - E. documentation demonstrating that it will provide the basic injection therapy educational course hours defined in 16.2.18.13 NMAC; and - F. documentation demonstrating that it will provide the basic injection therapy educational course curriculum defined in 16.2.18.14 NMAC; and - G. A passing grade of seventy percent is required for certification to demonstrate learned knowledge.
-[16.2.18.12 NMAC Rp, 16.2.18.11 NMAC, 6/16/2015; A, 10/22/2024] - 16.2.18.13 BASIC INJECTION THERAPY EDUCATIONAL COURSE HOURS: The education offered shall consist of a minimum total of 58 contact hours with at least the minimum number of hours of education in the areas listed below: - A. eight hours in pharmacology and biomedical differential diagnosis relative to the prescription, administration, compounding and dispensing of the authorized substances in the basic injection therapy formulary including homeopathic medicines; - B. two hours in the drawing and compounding of the authorized substances intended for injection in compliance with USP 797, utilizing approved aseptic technique and proper record keeping and, storage and dispensing of substances; at least half of the required hours shall be clinical practice; - C. 14 hours in orthopedic and neurological evaluation; at least half of these required hours shall be clinical practice; - D. two hours in the theory and practice of vapocoolant spray and stretch techniques using the authorized vapocoolants; at least half of these required hours shall be clinical practice; - E. 28 hours in the theory and practice of injection therapy including: 11 hours of trigger point therapy and injection of acupuncture points; 11 hours of basic mesotherapy; six hours of basic neural therapy, and therapeutic injections (vitamins), using the authorized substances in the basic injection therapy formulary; at least half of these required hours shall be clinical practice; - F. one hour in pharmaceutical law as provided by the New Mexico board of pharmacy; - G. one in oriental medicine scope of practice relative to the authorized substances and techniques; and - H. a minimum of two hours in the use of inhaled oxygen O2 and IM epinephrine for emergency use.
-[16.2.18.13 NMAC Rp, 16.2.18.12 NMAC, 6/16/2015; A, 10/22/2024] - 16.2.18.14 BASIC INJECTION THERAPY EDUCATIONAL COURSE CURRICULUM: The basic injection therapy educational course curriculum shall provide the doctor of oriental medicine, who successfully completes the course, with the educational course general curriculum knowledge and skills defined in 16.2.18.11 NMAC and the following specific skills and knowledge of:
+[16.2.18.11 NMAC Rp, 16.2.18.10 NMAC, 06-16-2015] - 16.2.18.12 BASIC INJECTION THERAPY EDUCATIONAL COURSE APPROVAL: The board shall approve a basic injection therapy educational course after the educational course provider submits to the board: - A. the completed application form provided by the board; - B. the payment of the application fee for expanded practice educational course approval specified in 16.2.10 NMAC; - C. documentation of having complied with all educational course approval general requirements defined in 16.2.18.8 NMAC; - D. documentation demonstrating that it will provide the educational course general curriculum defined in 16.2.18.11 NMAC: - E. documentation demonstrating that it will provide the basic injection therapy educational course hours defined in 16.2.18.13 NMAC; and - F. documentation demonstrating that it will provide the basic injection therapy educational course curriculum defined in 16.2.18.14 NMAC; and - G. documentation demonstrating that proposed test instruments have been reviewed and approved by a credentialed PhD psychometrician, as described in the ICE credentialing standards.
+A passing grade of seventy (70) percent is required for certification to demonstrate learned knowledge.
+[16.2.18.12 NMAC Rp, 16.2.18.11 NMAC, 06-16-2015] - 16.2.18.13 BASIC INJECTION THERAPY EDUCATIONAL COURSE HOURS: The education offered shall consist of a minimum total of fifty eight (58) contact hours with at least the minimum number of hours of education in the areas listed below: - A. eight (8) hours in pharmacology and biomedical differential diagnosis relative to the prescription, administration, compounding and dispensing of the authorized substances in the basic injection therapy formulary including homeopathic medicines; - B. two (2) hours in the drawing and compounding of the authorized substances intended for injection in compliance with USP 797, utilizing approved aseptic technique and proper record keeping and, storage of substances; at least half of the required hours shall be clinical practice; - C. fourteen (14) hours in orthopedic and neurological evaluation; at least half of these required hours shall be clinical practice; - D. two (2) hours in the theory and practice of vapocoolant spray and stretch techniques using the authorized vapocoolants; at least half of these required hours shall be clinical practice; - E. twenty eight (28) hours in the theory and practice of injection therapy including: eleven (11) hours of trigger point therapy and injection of acupuncture points; eleven (11) hours of basic mesotherapy; six (6) hours of basic neural therapy, and therapeutic injections (vitamins), using the authorized substances in the basic injection therapy formulary; at least half of these required hours shall be clinical practice;

+- F. one (1) hour in pharmaceutical law as provided by the New Mexico board of pharmacy; - G. one (1) in oriental medicine scope of practice relative to the authorized substances and techniques; - H. a minimum of two (2) hours in the use of inhaled oxygen O2 and IM epinephrine for emergency use.